An ultrastable and robust single-photon emitter in hexagonal boron nitride: Conclusions

-In conclusion, we experimentally investigate the bubble-induced SPE in the hBN flake.
-Due to the steady structure and freestanding surrounding of the bubble inside, the SPE possesses the outstanding advantages of the high single-photon purity, bleaching-free and blinking-free photostability under the ambient conditions for one year all the time.
+In conclusion, we experimentally investigate the blister-induced SPE in the hBN flake.
+Due to the steady structure and freestanding surrounding of the blister inside, the SPE possesses the outstanding advantages of the high single-photon purity, bleaching-free and blinking-free photostability under the ambient conditions for one year all the time.
 Besides, the successive dynamical process of the activating and quenching of the individual defects are observed and investigated under low-pressure conditions for the first time.
-The results indicate the powerful abilities of the bubble to isolate and activate the single defects in hBN, among the nonradioactive defect ensemble generated from the high-dose ion irradiation.
-This work reveals the SPE origination mechanism in hBN via the bubble inside, and sheds lights on the fabrication for the room-temperature high-performance quantum source with ultrastability and robustness, moreover, exhibits the remarkable significance of the tunable bubble-induced quantum emitter in vdW materials for the investigations of the related defects property.
+The results indicate the powerful abilities of the blister to isolate and activate the single defects in hBN, among the nonradioactive defect ensemble generated from the high-dose ion irradiation.
+This work reveals the SPE origination mechanism in hBN via the blister inside, and sheds lights on the fabrication for the room-temperature high-performance quantum source with ultrastability and robustness, moreover, exhibits the remarkable potential of the tunable blister-induced quantum emitter in vdW materials for the investigations of the related defects property.